 It can be difficult to detect the signs of wrongful death if you are not a lawyer with experience investigating and handling these claims.
 Look for signs of negligence, wrongdoing, intent to harm or carelessness in connection with the fatal accident.
 If the answers you receive to questions about the accident seem unclear or unusual, contact an attorney about possible wrongdoing.
 We can investigate further to let you know if we believe someone is responsible for causing the death.

 Once you suspect wrongful death, gather as much information as you can about the fatal accident.
-Obtain copies of related police reports, accident reports, official photographs, video footage, workers’ compensation claims, medical records, and funeral and burial bills.
+Obtain copies of related police reports, accident reports, official photographs, video footage, workers’ compensation claims, medical records, insurance reports, and funeral and burial bills.
 Your lawyer will want as much documentation as you can collect to start building a claim.
 Contact a lawyer right away to make sure you meet Iowa’s deadline to file.
 Your lawyer can take things over from there.

 Contact Us Today